aartek/docker-rabbitmq-cluster/README.md

 If needed, additional nodes can be added to this file.

 Once cluster is up:
-* The management console can be accessed at `http://hostip:15672`
+* The management console can be accessed at `http://localhost:15672` with credentials `test` `test`
-* The connection host should look like this: `hostip:5672,hostip:5673,hostip:5674`
+* The connection host should look like this: `localhost:5672,localhost:5673,localhost:5674`

 # Credits